Participate in at least one anti-racist formation training annually.

 Continue growing as staff toward a MÁS Diverse conference.

-Contact the Office of Racial Equity & Justice Ministries today.
+Contact the Office of Race Equity & Justice Ministries today.